AWegnerGitHub/awegnergithub.github.io-content/2015_08_10_link-analysis---technical-explanation.md

 Tags: Stack Exchange, programming
 Category: Side Activities
 Slug: link-analysis---technical-explanation
 Summary: Approximately 10% of links on the Stack Overflow are unavailable.
-This is an analysis of how I determined thiat and a discussion on how to improve it
+This is an analysis of how I determined that and a discussion on how to improve it
 Status: published
 Series: Stack Overflow Link Analysis